1. Modhera Dance Festival, Gujarat

 21. Bikaner Camel Festival

 The Bikaner Camel Festival is the celebration of the most loved and dependent upon animal in the deserts of Rajasthan – the Camel.
 The ship of the desert as they call them, the festival sees camels decorated in beautifully embroidered costumes.
 It is held every year in the month of January in the presence of a large gathering.
-The festival begins with a colorful procession of the most beautifully decorated camels at the Junagarh Fort from there the procession moves to the Polo Ground where other events such as camel dance are held.
+The festival begins with a colourful procession of the most beautifully decorated camels at the Junagarh Fort from there the procession moves to the Polo Ground where other events such as camel dance are held.

 22. Float Festival, Madurai